Helsinki-NLP/OpusFilter/README.md

 ### Script and language identification filters

+#### `AlphabetRatioFilter`

+Filter segments based on what proportion of the characters are alphabetic characters.

+Parameters:

+* `threshold`: minimum proportion of alphabets in a segment (default 0.75)
+* `exclude_whitespace`: whether to exclude whitespace characters from the ratio (default `false`)

+Returned scores are proportions of alphabetic characters in the segments (after removing whitespace if `exclude_whitespace` is true).
+In filtering, all values have to be equal to or greater than the minimum threshold.

+In order to allow have different thresholds per language, the threshold parameter can also be given as a list.

 #### `CharacterScoreFilter`

 Filter segments based on what proportion of their alphabetic characters are in a given script.
 For a list of valid scripts, see e.g. https://www.regular-expressions.info/unicode.html